pullclone/bubblegum/README.md

 # Use your favorite package manager (bun, pnpm, and npm are supported)
 $ pnpm install -g anyclaude

-# anyclaude is a wrapper
+# bubblegum is a wrapper
 # `openai/`, `google/`, `mistralai/`, `anthropic/` and possibly others...
 $ anyclaude --model openai/dicaprio-007
 ```